DrakeData/MSDS434-Final_P2/README.md

     - Make sure to save the API key in 'C:\Users\USER_NAME\.kaggle' directory.

 ## Project Details
-For this project, we will be building an end-to-end process of gathering, preparing data for Machine Learning (ML) modeling using GCP, BigQueryg, and Python.
+For this project, we will be building an end-to-end process of gathering, preparing data for Machine Learning (ML) modeling using GCP, BigQuery, and Python.

 ### Step 1: Create Project in GCP
 The project I created is called 'msds434-nd-final'.
-You can viw your project(s) in GCP by clicking on the project box in the top left hand corner of the screen.
+You can view your project(s) in GCP by clicking on the project box in the top left hand corner of the screen.

 ![GCP_Project](images/gcp1.png)